-A new statistical analysis supports beliefs that COVID-19 became more lethal in the UK in late 2020, while also suggesting that multiple factors—not just the alpha variant of the virus that causes COVID-19—were to blame.
+A new statistical analysis supports beliefs that COVID-19 lethality in the UK in late 2020, while also suggesting that multiple factors—not just the alpha variant of the virus that causes COVID-19—were to blame.

 Studying how the lethality of COVID-19 has changed over time in different regions could help guide continued efforts to address this disease.
 While simple, preliminary evaluations of infection and mortality data suggest that COVID-19 may have become more lethal in the UK in late 2020, more rigorous analyses have been lacking.